25 Golden Blonde Hair Color Ideas That Will Make You Glow (Without the Brassiness)

 Picture your natural brown or dark blonde hair, now imagine it laced with soft, golden ribbons that catch the light every time you move.
 That’s this look.

 The butterscotch tone leans golden caramel, and the neutral base keeps things grounded.
 It’s perfect for someone who wants to experiment with warm blondes without fully committing to all-over lightness.
 This one looks especially gorgeous in waved or curled hair, where the dimension shines through.
-Use a light hair oil or shiny spray to enhance the warmth.
+Smooth a few drops of the Olaplex Bonding Oil No.7 through the ends to bring out the butterscotch glow.

 Butterscotch blonde ribbons highlighting a neutral base tone.